onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 00:18
 [Music]
 00:20
-cd1 unit one tape script 1.1 where were
+cd1 unit one tapescript 1.1 where were
 00:27
 you born in Scotland what do you do I'm
 00:32